 3. Enjoy an Underwater Adventure

 Snorkeling, glass-bottom boat excursions, free diving, and scuba diving let you explore the rich diversity of marine life underwater.
-It is also an ideal way to get up close and personal with manta rays, turtles, and sharks cruising through the blue.
+It is also the most ideal way to get up close and personal with manta rays, turtles and sharks cruising through the blue.

 If you do not want to venture out too much to the sea, the lagoons of Seychelles are great for snorkeling.
 Be awed by the diverse aquatic life, sprawling coral reefs, and clear waters of St Pierre, Bird Island, Coco Island, and Grande Soeur Sisters Island.